-Welcome to your 50 mile cycle training guide!
+Welcome to your 80 mile cycle training guide!

-A 50 mile cycle ride is a hugely rewarding event to compete in.
-It serves both as an ideal introduction to longer distance cycling and is also a meaningful challenge in its own right.
-Completing a 50 mile event is a great achievement wherever you finish and this training guide takes you through to race day and includes a multitude of tips and advice to help you reach your cycling goal.
+An 80 mile cycle ride is a hugely rewarding event to compete in.
+Completing an 80 mile event is a great achievement wherever you finish and this training guide takes you through to race day and includes a multitude of tips and advice to help you reach your cycling goal.